Ultimate Outdoor Experience at Silver Lake Michigan

 It turns out that there are many different ways to experience the dunes.
 You can choose to test out your own off-road driving skills in the dunes with your own 4-wheel drive vehicle or you can rent a Jeep or dune buggy.

-We don’t own a vehicle capable of handling the sandy terrain, and I have no experience driving one, either, so we opted to go with a learning Jeep Tour from Parrots Landing.
+If you don’t own a vehicle capable of handling the sandy terrain, have no experience driving one, or are not familiar with Silver Lake sand dunes, a learning Jeep or ATV tour offers the perfect initiation.

 Our tour guide was in constant communication (via radio) with our group and did an excellent job coaching each driver up, over, and through the dunes.

-You can opt to add an hour or two on to your Jeep rental if you want to stay and play for even longer.
+Opt to add an hour or two on to your Jeep rental if you want to stay and play for a while.

 Ski boats, pontoon boats, wave runners, SUP’s, kayaks, and more are available to rent here.
 Reserve early for best selection, and then enjoy playing on the water at Silver Lake Michigan.